 - Adopt the right tools

 It’s no secret that operational excellence tools help organizations improve the efficiency of their workforce.
-By creating systems that are intuitive and repeatable, teams save countless planning hours.
-As a recent report from Deloitte on the digital workplace points out, using the right tools is transformative for employee experience.
+By creating systems that are intuitive and repeatable, teams save countless planning hours, eliminating waste.
+Using the right tools is transformative for the employee experience.

 - Include other voices